 Since the 2013-2014 academic year, the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) required that programs it accredits make available to the public an annual report of Graduate Outcomes.
 We are pleased to share this outcome data with students, potential students, and other stakeholders.
 Overall, our data reflects a vibrant vocational climate for counselors and student affairs professionals who have little difficulty obtaining the work they’ve been trained to do.
 Questions about this report should be directed to Dr. Ford Brooks, department Chair, or Dr. Todd Whitman, department liaison to CACREP.

 I. Shippensburg University offers CACREP-accredited Masters-level counselor training programs in School Counseling (M.Ed.), Clinical Mental Health Counseling (M.S.), College Counseling (M.S.), and College Student Personnel (M.S.).
 Over the past year, there were a total of 45 students who graduated from our programs: 12 in School Counseling, 1 in College Counseling, 18 in Clinical Mental Health counseling, and 14 in College Student Personnel.
-During this time span, 83 students took the National Counselor Exam (NCE), of which 72 passed—an 87% pass rate.
+Our aggregate pass rate for the National Counselor Exam (NCE) is 90% over the past decade.
 All school counseling students (100%) who took the School Counseling PRAXIS II examination, required for school counselor certification in the Commonwealth of Pennsylvania, passed it.
 Our department also assessed its student learning outcomes with the Counselor Preparation Comprehensive Examination (CPCE), which revealed that our students’ learning outcomes met or exceeded our top peer benchmark—other CACREP-accredited counselor training programs—for each of the last three years.